Biden heads to rival-rich Florida ready to push Republicans on Social Security and Medicare – KION546

 In anticipation of Biden’s visit, Scott will run an ad criticizing Biden and claiming the president is to blame for cuts to Medicare, concluding: “Biden should resign.”

+The senator repeated his criticism of Biden’s visit on “CNN This Morning” Thursday, disputing Biden’s characterization of his proposal and calling the president a “failure.”

+“Look at what the people in my state care about.
+Inflation — he caused it.
+Gas prices — he caused it.
+We got open border — he caused it. … Look at the Chinese spy balloon.
+He let the thing go clear across this country before he did anything.
+And there is no transparency in his administration.”

-In a statement to CNN, White House spokesman Andrew Bates said, “Senator Scott’s ad only cements that congressional Republicans are targeting Medicare.
+Referring to Scott’s ad, White House spokesman Andrew Bates said it “only cements that congressional Republicans are targeting Medicare.
 Repealing the AARP-backed Inflation Reduction Act, as Scott’s now calling for, would impose the biggest cut to Medicare benefits in decades.”

 “Every time Rick Scott opens his mouth, he proves the president’s point.
 The man who got rich overseeing the biggest Medicare fraud in history is protesting too much — again,” Bates added.